satyarth12/django_workspace/README.md

 - **Registration API** with User Name, Email and Passowrd
 - **Login API with Email** and Passowrd
 - **Users Listing API** to get List of Names & Email
+- **Profile Update API** to update the profile details like Name, Designation, Profile Picture and Team

 **Scope of work**
 - Create REST APIs for the below user journey